 This is the story of an extremely unusual microcomputer.
 An industry-standard CPU chip is enhanced by off chip circuitry — a coprocessor — that boosts the machine's capabilities into a different class.

 The new registers are shown in blue.

-describes a computer which I built 20 years ago as a whimsical exercise
+describes a computer which I built in the 1980s as a whimsical exercise

 as a commonplace tool for use in my lab.
 The article explains the